 - The Registrar's Office, which maintains academic records, oversees exam administration and coordinates with the campus Student Disability Center.

-Senior Assistant Dean for Student Affairs, Hollis L. Kulwin, coordinates these services and serves as a liaison for students on academic, personal and administrative issues.
-Dean Kulwin conducts academic and non-academic advising, interprets and administers the law school’s Regulations, provides referrals to the best sources of help for students’ particular issues, and facilitates communication among students, faculty, other deans and staff.
-Dean Kulwin can help (or provide referrals for help) with a wide range of issues, including:
+Senior Assistant Dean for Student Affairs, Emily Scivoletto, coordinates these services and serves as a liaison for students on academic, personal and administrative issues.
+Dean Scivoletto conducts academic and non-academic advising, interprets and administers the law school’s Regulations, provides referrals to the best sources of help for students’ particular issues, and facilitates communication among students, faculty, other deans and staff.
+Dean Scivoletto can help (or provide referrals for help) with a wide range of issues, including:

 - Adjusting to law school;

 - Stress and anxiety, whether the result of law school or non-academic issues;

 - Bar admission, including questions regarding moral character certification;

 - The UCDC Law Program, a semester-long externship program in Washington, D.C. which combines a weekly seminar with a full-time field placement;

 - Complaints made pursuant to the law school’s Complaint Procedure; and